PiotrRut/todo-app-coursework/README.md

 ## Getting Started :horse_racing:

 After cloning to your machine, you can run `yarn` to install all necessary dependencies.
-Then you can run `yarn dev` to start the development server, which will start up on http://localhost:3000.
+After successfully installing dependencies, run `yarn dev` to start the development server, which will start up on http://localhost:3000.

 ## Generating components & pages :seedling: